Generic Name: nortriptyline (nor TRIP ti leen)

 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

 You should not use Pamelor if you are allergic to it, or if:

 you have recently had a heart attack;

-Do not use nortriptyline if you have used an MAO inhibitor in the past 14 days.
+Do not use Pamelor if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 heart disease, or a history of heart attack, stroke, or seizures;